aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/working-with-vector-graphics/_index.md

 <img src="https://github.com/aspose-drawing/Aspose.Drawing-for-Java/raw/master/Examples/Data/LinesCurvesShapes/DrawArc_out.png" alt="Draw Arc" width="500"/>

 ## **Draw Bezier Spline in Java**

-1. Instantiate an object of Bitmap class
+1. Create an object of Bitmap class
 1. Initialize an object of Graphics class from this bitmap
 1. Define a Pen object with desired parameters
 1. Use the DrawBezier method of Graphics class object to draw Bezier Spline